hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 * The IPMI user and password **must have** ADMINISTRATOR privilege; it is not sufficient to have OPERATOR privilege
 * Memory must be at least 32 GB
-* Disk size must be between 500GB/512GiB and 2TiB
+* Disk size must be minimum 512GB/477GiB
 * The disk size specified should never exceed the physical disk size

 **Important**: Make sure that the information specified is correct.
 If any node fails to install, you must restart the installation from the beginning.